adaltas/node-masson/commons/mysql/server/install.coffee.md

           header: 'Restart'
           name: service_name
           if: -> @status(-2) and @status(-1)
-      # TODO: wait for error in mecano
+      # TODO: wait for error in nikita
       # @call
       #   if: -> @error -1
       #   handler: ->